 Both designers and clients frequently make the mistake of getting hung up on style.
 And don’t get us wrong.
 We are lovers of design, and design IS the most important part of a space.
 But if your client isn’t loving your proposal, explaining the business benefits can often win them over in your favor.
 Everybody loves to save time and money!

-“That totally works with the design, but (your design decision) I chose is much more efficient and will look great at a much lesser cost.”
+EXAMPLES:“From a business perspective, it actually makes more sense to go with (your design decision) because (your reasoning).”“That totally works with the design, but (your design decision) I chose is much more efficient and will look great at a much lesser cost.”

-“Let me walk you through my design process, and then you’ll see why I chose to do (your design decision).”
+EXAMPLES:“That’s a good suggestion, but let me explain to you why I chose (your design decision) .”“Let me walk you through my design process, and then you’ll see why I chose to do (your design decision).”